1nc0gn30/1nc0gn30/README.md

 ## 🛠️ What I Do

 ### **Web Development Superpowers**
-I specialize in building robust, scalable web applications using modern frameworks and technologies.
+I enjoy building robust, scalable web applications using modern frameworks and technologies.
 My focus is on creating seamless user experiences with efficient and maintainable code.

 - **React**: Crafting dynamic and responsive front-end applications.
 - **Supabase**: Leveraging this open-source Firebase alternative for back-end services.
 - **Linux**: Utilizing the power of Linux for development, deployment, and system administration.

 ### **Cybersecurity**
-As an ethical hacker, I explore security vulnerabilities and develop strategies to protect digital assets, including penetration testing and security audits.
+As an upcoming ethical hacker, I explore security vulnerabilities and develop strategies to protect digital assets, including penetration testing and security audits.

 ### **SEO Marketing**
 Enhancing online visibility through effective SEO strategies, including keyword research, on-page optimization, and content marketing.